 Timing that helps

-- Use LH tests as you approach mid-cycle; many aim for the evening of the first positive result and, if desired, repeat 12–24 hours later.
+- Use LH tests as you approach mid-cycle.
+Many aim for the evening of the first positive result and, if desired, repeat once 12–24 hours later.

 Alternatives and how they differ

-- Timed intercourse with a partner follows the same fertile-window logic and is often a first step before investigations.
-PregnancyInfo.ca
+- Timed intercourse with a partner: uses the same fertile-window logic and is often a first step before investigations guided by your clinician.

 - Under 35 and not pregnant after 12 well-timed cycles

-- Age 35 or older and not pregnant after 6 cycles
+- Aged 35+ and not pregnant after 6 cycles

-- Any time you have very irregular cycles, anovulation, endometriosis, PCOS, thyroid disease, or safety questions
+- Right away for very irregular cycles, suspected anovulation, endometriosis, PCOS, thyroid disease, recurrent pregnancy loss, or any safety concerns

 Find verified donors with RattleStork

-RattleStork helps intended parents in Canada connect with verified donors, agree clear boundaries, and plan modern syringe-based attempts with simple checklists and transparent expectations.
-Explore matches, review safety tips, and move at your own pace.
+RattleStork helps intended parents in Canada connect with verified donors, agree clear boundaries, and plan syringe-based attempts with simple checklists and transparent expectations.
+Start a conversation, review safety tips, and move at your own pace.

 Myths and facts